Blog

 SIL providers fall under Tier 1: Advanced Registration, meaning they face the most comprehensive audit and certification requirements.

-Why Waiting Until June 2026 Is a Mistake
+Why Waiting Is a Mistake

 Many providers are taking a "wait and see" approach to the new registration requirements.
 This is a high-risk strategy that could force providers to cease operations, especially now that the NDIS Commission has released the 1 July 2026 transition date.